dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 however sample data for a root server indicated that block sizes up to 10,000 Q/R data items give good results.
 See (#block-size-choice) for more details.

+This design exploits data commonality to reduce storage and transmission requirements.
+It does, though, mean that C-DNS cannot be streamed below the level of a block.

 ## Block Parameters

 The details of the Block Parameters items are not shown in the diagrams but are discussed